iainelder/advent-of-code-2023/advent_of_code/day05/README.md

 I need to break down each source interval to a set of intervals in case 1 and case 4.

+I call cases 2 and 3 "complex intervals".

+I call cases 1 and 4 "simple intervals".

+A complex interval can be broken down into simple intervals.

 ## Consider now to refactor the solution

 2023-12-06.